jawaff/text2sql4j-demo/README.md

 # Text2SQL4j

+## Description

+This is a tech demo to experiment with making a text to sql translator using strategies taken from the [Picard](https://github.com/ServiceNow/picard) project.
+We utilized a [T5 model](https://huggingface.co/tscholak/3vnuv1vf) trained by the Picard project and paired that with our own constrained decoder that was inspired by Picard's.
+The constrained decoder both uses a forced vocabulary to force a prefix in the generation and a logits processor that validates that the generated SQL is valid according to a parser that utilizes the [PyParsing](https://pypi.org/project/pyparsing/) library.
+The parser we used was adapted from [this example](https://github.com/pyparsing/pyparsing/blob/master/examples/select_parser.py).

+The actual translator is written in Python using [Huggingface](https://huggingface.co/) and [PyTorch](https://pytorch.org/).
+Picard's model was set up to work with these libraries, so that was the easiest route available.
+[Deep Java Library](https://docs.djl.ai/docs/serving/index.html) was used to make that translation model available to the demo.
+It made serving up the model quite easy and claims to have support for starting multiple Python processes depending on the load.
+The main problem is that each Python process takes up 5gb of RAM and is effectively single-threaded (i.e. only one translation job at a time per loaded model/process).
+That's due to Python's Global Interpreter Lock and Huggingface can only get around that by changing their design.
+There's a lot of room for improvement with text generation libraries.

+Evaluation for the project was done in the `translator` module's at `com.text2sql4j.translator.DjlSqlTranslatorTest#spider_dataset`.
+That test uses the [Spider Dataset](https://yale-lily.github.io/spider) to test our translator and we have our own take on the content overlap algorithm that was used for evaluating the results of the translator against what is expected.

+The `api` module contains a REST server with a Swagger UI frontend and movie database that was used to explore real use cases for the translator.
+Our translator supports a forced prefix and we used that to ensure the generated SQL targets our movie table and returns the expected columns.
+We also injected a `DISTINCT ON` clause to the generated SQL and added as a subquery within the final query that has the `ORDER BY`, `LIMIT` and `OFFSET` clauses.
+All in all it works, but the generated queries could be more efficient.

+## Failed Experiments

+### Tree Sitter Parser

+We attempted to use [tree-sitter](https://tree-sitter.github.io/tree-sitter/) as the parser for validating the generated SQL, but it was difficult to get working for the incremental parsing case.
+We instead used [PyParsing](https://pypi.org/project/pyparsing/) and the grammar found for that parser worked better with incomplete SQL, but still wasn't as good as it could have been.

+### TorchScript and Deep Java Library

+Transforming a Torch model into a ONNYX Runtime or TorchScript model so that it can be used by different libraries and languages seemed interesting.
+We wanted to explore this to see if it worked and while the experiment was a failure due to [Deep Java Library](https://docs.djl.ai/docs/serving/index.html) not having text generation support, there's still a lot of potential benefits of doing this.
+We've seen claims of the ONNYX Runtime having better performance than Torch due to how lighter weight it is.
+Using a model in a language that fully supports multithreading (i.e. not Python) also can be more memory efficient because these models can be thread-safe and used by multiple threads at the same time.
+You might say that you only want a single thread to use a model at a time anyway due to the load on the GPU(s)/CPU(s), but in the case of Huggingface's `model.generate()`, the GPU(s)/CPU(s) won't be used 100% of the time while it is holding the model hostage (e.g. logit processors execute between the subsequent decoder passes).

+## Proposal

+The proposal for the project can be found in `./proposal/`.
+The proposal and what actually was developed is quite different.
+There was interest in developing an NLP solution for Java and while that was achieved we weren't able to get text generation working without relying on Python, so we had to mostly abandon Deep Java Library and OpenNLP.
+Deep Java Library almost had what we needed, but doesn't have text generation support yet.
+It's disappointing how immature text generation is at the moment, but solutions still exist.

 ## Setup

 - Installt Python 3.7 and set `PYTHON_EXECUTABLE` environment variable.
 Deep Java Library uses that variable to install requirements